 Pupils must be able to read for them to achieve academically.
 As pupils progress through an increasingly specialised curriculum, there is a growing need to ensure that pupils are trained to access the academic language and conventions of different subjects.
 Therefore, putting reading at the heart of the curriculum will support all pupils to be able to read well.

 What does the research say about reading?

 - Reading for pleasure is important for educational purposes as well as benefitting personal development.

 - There is a positive link between attitudes towards reading and scoring well on assessments that have a strong basis in reading.

 - Reading for pleasure is an activity that has emotional and social consequences.
 Studies have found that just 6 minutes of reading a day can reduce stress levels by over 60%.

-- All students in Key Stage 3 participate in the Accelerated Reader Programme, with rewards tied into the school House Competition.
+All students in Key Stage 3 take part in the Accelerated Reader scheme, with fortnightly library lessons.

 We have a whole-school supported reading approach which ensures:

 - Consistency across departments in how students are encouraged to read and comprehension is supported.

 - Visibility throughout school with posters and computer screen savers to encourage resilience and independence among our young people.